Ask the Experts

 Regarding coating of heat sinks withconformal coating.Here is a calculation based on thethermal conductivity of acrylic resin being 0.2 w/mk.

 0.2watts/mK = 0.002 watts/cmK =y

 Coating thickness 50 μm = 50 x 10E - 4 cms = x

 The upshot is, don't coat heat sinks or surfaces of componentsthat may be used in thermal interfaces.There is no significant effect on the normal heat dissipation ofstandard components.

 Chris Palin is currently managing European sales and support for HumiSeal Conformal Coatings.
 His expertise is in test & reliability, solder technology, power die attach and conformal coating.

-will prevent over spray and allow you flexibility and consistent results.
+Selective coatingwill prevent over spray and allow you flexibility and consistent results.
 If you are using an acrylic, it's important to ensure coverage is voidfree and curing is done in a controlled environment for consistent results PCBto PCB.